Chicken egg sizes: Animal welfare

 According to Tom Vasey, chair of the British Free Range Producers' Association, laying larger eggs is painful for the hen.
 He recommends shoppers only to buy eggs of medium or smaller sizes.
-Professor Christine Nicol of the University of Bristol has stated 'There is no strong evidence of pain in egg-laying hens but it's not unreasonable to think there may be a mismatch in the size of birds and the eggs they produce.
-We do often spot bloodstains on large eggs.'
+Christine Nicol of the University of Bristol, a professor of animal welfare, said "There is no strong evidence of pain in egg-laying hens but it's not unreasonable to think there may be a mismatch in the size of birds and the eggs they produce.
+We do often spot bloodstains on large eggs."

 United States

 The United States Department of Agriculture sizing is based by weight per dozen.
 The most common U.S. size of chicken egg is 'Large' and is the egg size commonly referred to for recipes.

 The following egg masses including shell have been calculated on the basis of the USDA sizing per dozen: